Educational and Training Services through the California Department of Rehabilitation Fact Sheet

 • other goods and services that are determined necessary for you to reach your employment goal.

 When attending a public college or university, if you need reasonable accommodations, you will need to request them directly from that institution.
 This includes personal assistance services such as readers, interpreters and note takers.
-However, if you are not able to get the accommodations you need from the school, you may request that DOR provide them to you if you need them because of your disability.
+However, if you are not able to get the accommodations you need from the school, you may request that DOR provide them to you.

 7. Am I expected to pay for my training services?

 The law states training services are exempt from client financial participation, which means you do not have to pay for them.
 This includes the cost of tuition, books, supplies, tutoring, and training related materials.
-Click here to read the regulation about client financial participation rules.
+Click here to read, 9 C.C.R.
+Section 7191(c)(4), which lists exemptions to the client financial participation rules.

 8. Do I need to use my financial aid grants and scholarships toward the cost of my training?

 Yes.
 DOR will not pay for your training services unless you make a “maximum effort” to secure grant assistance to pay for all or part of your training first.
 Maximum effort means that you must apply for public grants and use these funds towards the cost of your training expenses, before DOR can pay for any remaining costs.
 Even if you are not eligible for financial aid, you must still apply for it and provide a denial to DOR.
-There are a few exceptions to this rule, including awards and scholarships based on merit, Plans for Achieving Self-Support (PASS), and non-government private funds.
-DOR cannot use these funds towards the cost of your training.
+There are a few exceptions to this rule, including awards and scholarships based on merit.
+You also do not have to use student loans for these costs, even if they are part of your financial aid package.

 DOR will determine the level of funds they will provide for your training needs by subtracting the total amount of your educational grants and/or awards from the costs of your tuition, books, supplies, maintenance and transportation.
 The remainder is the amount DOR will pay for.
 Click here to read the regulation about maximum effort.